sextanet/laravel-oneclick/README.md

 $order->payWithOneclick($oneclick_card, 3);
 ```

-For convenience, you can set custom pages for each status before calling `payWithOnepay() method`
+For convenience, you can set custom pages for each status before calling `payWithOneclick() method`

 ### Cancelled